Blue Flag beaches in Ontario

 Cherry Beach

 One of the cleanest beaches in Ontario, Cherry Beach is also a popular spot for local windsurfers and kiteboarders.
-And with a designated off-leash dog area, it’s a great place for humans and their four-legged friends to play, relax and cool off with a swim.
+And with a designated off-leash dog area, it’s a great place to play, relax and swim with your pup.

 Fun and food at the beach

-• Get out on the water with a rental from Toronto SUP & Kayak, located in the East Parking Lot
+Get out on the water with a rental from Toronto SUP & Kayak, located in the East Parking Lot.
+Turn your beach day into a beach party with a community-hosted electronic music festival on select summer evenings.

-• Bring a picnic or grab some fries from the food truck parked near the entrance to the beach
+Bring a picnic or purchase fresh fries from the food truck parked near the beach entrance.
+Cherry Street Bar-Be-Que is a short walk away in the Port Lands neighbourhood.

 Beach facilities and services